 On arrival we had just enough time to be shown to our two-man tent, drop our day packs and head towards the dinner tent for our first evening meal.
 If all the meals at dinner were like this one we were definitely on a winner here.
 After the exhilaration of the first day, we headed off to bed early, knowing full well that we had an early start tomorrow morning.

-Today we trekked Machu Picchu for 5 hours and a distance of 12km.
+Day 1 – we trekked the Inca Trail for 5 hours and a distance of 12km.

 Day Two – Melt Down Day For Jane